Free 7-Day Digital Detox

 Consider this your invitation to join me for a seven-day digital detox, where we’ll focus on one small but impactful action each day.

-Each step will only take a few minutes of your time, but will help bring you clarity around how you want to interact with your devices going forward.
+Each step will only take a few minutes of your time.
+Going through the series will help bring more clarity around how you want to interact with your devices going forward.

 To participate, sign up below and I’ll send you a welcome email with the next steps.
 See you there?